NodeMixaholic/Engineish2/README.md

 # OpenBloxEngine
 Easily create singleplayer web experiences by modifying your ROBLOX place slightly, saving your place to a local ROBLOX XML file, and replacing the REPLACEME.
 Each script will be a function with the same name, interpreted as JS code.
 Additional functions will be enclosed within functions with name pattern `${SCRIPTNAME}${FUNCNAME}`.
 IntValues, StringValues, and BoolValues will be stored as variables with the same names in the script interpreting function.
-Objects interpreted as bricks or spheres will be placed in the Workspace dictonary, for instance: `partWorks[ace = {"spheres":["part1","infoSphere"."metaSphere","hackerSphere","part3"],"bricks":["part2","Baseplate"]}`
+Objects interpreted as bricks or spheres will be placed in the Workspace dictonary, for instance: `partWorkspace = {"spheres":["part1","infoSphere"."metaSphere","hackerSphere","part3"],"bricks":["part2","Baseplate"]}`

 ## Valid scripting examples..